phuze/windows-10-missing-search-icons/README.md

 # Windows 10: Missing Search Icons

-If you've arrived here, it means you've been plauged with the case of missing/corrupt icons for Windows Store applications, while using the search functionality in Windows 10.
+If you've arrived here, it means you've been plauged with the case of missing/corrupt icons for Windows applications, while using the search functionality in Windows 10.

 ![Icon Missing from Search List](search.png)

-## Update
+## Update 2: Google Drive File Stream

 I was able to resolve my issue after having determined this is related to **Google Drive File Stream**.
 I believe the root issue stems from a [limitation with shell overlay icons](https://devblogs.microsoft.com/oldnewthing/20190313-00/?p=101094) in Windows.
 I further believe that the direct issue, is in how Google is choosing to dynamically create these icon overlays, possibly in an effort to circumvent this shell icon limit in Windows.
 Regardless, I have had consistent success by executing the following steps: